ncatlab/nlab-content/pages/0/8/4/3/3480/content.md

 * K. Szlachanyi, _Fiber functors, monoidal sites and Tannaka duality for bialgebroids_, [arxiv/0907.1578](http://arxiv.org/abs/0907.1578)

-More on Tannak duality for Hopf algebras is in
+More on Tannaka duality for Hopf algebras is in

 * [[Daniel Schäppi]], _Tannak duality for comonoids in cosmoi_ ([arXiv:0911.0977](http://arxiv.org/abs/0911.0977))